-11.3.9 peer lifecycle chaincode checkcommitreadiness
+10.3.9 peer lifecycle chaincode checkcommitreadiness

 '''

 Check whether a chaincode definition is ready to be committed on a channel.

-Usage:

 peer lifecycle chaincode checkcommitreadiness [flags]

-Flags:

---channel-config-policy string The endorsement policy associated to this
+--channel-config-policy string The endorsement policy associated to this.

-\hookrightarrow \texttt{chaincode} specified \textbf{as} a channel config policy reference
+→chaincode specified as a channel config policy reference

 -C, --channelID string

 The channel on which this command should be

 ⇔executed

 --collections-config string

 The fully qualified path to the collection

 →JSON file including the file name

---connectionProfile string The fully qualified path to the connection

--profile that provides the necessary connection information for the network.
+→profile that provides the necessary connection information for the network.
 Note:

--currently only supported for providing peer connection information
+→currently only supported for providing peer connection information

--E, --endorsement-plugin string

-The name of the endorsement plugin to be used
+-E, --endorsement-plugin string The name of the endorsement plugin to be used

-→ for this chaincode
+→for this chaincode

 -h, --help

 help for checkcommitreadiness

 --init-required

 Whether the chaincode requires invoking 'init'

 Name of the chaincode

 -n, --name string

--0, --output string
+-O, --output string

 The output format for query results.
 Default

-\rightarrow is human-readable plain-text. json is currently the only supported format.
+ightharpoonup is human-readable plain-text. json is currently the only supported format.

---peerAddresses stringArray The addresses of the peers to connect to
+--peerAddresses stringArray \,\, The addresses of the peers to connect to

 --sequence int

 The sequence number of the chaincode

-\rightarrow definition for the channel (default 1)
+→definition for the channel (default 1)

---signature-policy string The endorsement policy associated to this.

-→ chaincode specified as a signature policy
+→chaincode specified as a signature policy

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

--cert files of the peers to connect to.
+→cert files of the peers to connect to.
 The order and number of certs specified

-→should match the --peerAddresses flag
+⇒should match the --peerAddresses flag

 -V, --validation-plugin string

-The name of the validation plugin to be used
+The name of the validation plugin to be used,

-\rightarrowfor this chaincode
+\hookrightarrow for this chaincode

 -v, --version string

 Version of the chaincode

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509
+Path to file containing PEM-encoded X509...

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 Use mutual TLS when communicating with

 --clientauth

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded
+Path to file containing PEM-encoded.

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

+Ordering service endpoint

 -o, --orderer string

-Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

-\hookrightarrowvalidating the TLS connection to the orderer.
+⇒validating the TLS connection to the orderer.

 --tls

 Use TLS when communicating with the

 →orderer endpoint

 '''

-11.3.10 peer lifecycle chaincode commit
+10.3.10 peer lifecycle chaincode commit